anvial/juju/docs/reference/hook-command/list-of-hook-commands/leader-get.md

 ## Details

-leader-get prints the value of a leadership setting specified by key.
-If no key is given, or if the key is "-", all keys and values will be printed.
+`leader-get` prints the value of a leadership setting specified by key.
+If no key is given, or if the key is `"-"`, all keys and values will be printed.